The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 MFA Directing, NYU Tisch

 Abstract: This proposal outlines a psychological thriller adapting the largely ignored 2024 novel The Nishinomiya Terminal.
 While Vivian Zito’s recent analysis treats the JG Yuruguay persona as a standalone cinematic subject, my adaptation leans directly into the novel’s core meta-narrative: the "real" JG Yuruguay sitting in an apartment, writing a continuously looping, generative prompt that spawns a virtual avatar.
-The film explores the spatial dread of a construct who believes he is navigating the physical Hanshin corridor, only to slowly realize his reality is bounded by token limits and algorithmic constraints.
+The film explores the spatial dread of a construct who believes he is navigating the physical coastal logistics grid, only to slowly realize his reality is bounded by token limits and algorithmic constraints.

 I. Spatial Paranoia and the Route 171 Simulation